1. Pool noodle wreath

 To make: use the flat lid part of the cartons to cut out a series of flat, feathered leaf shapes.
 Cut the cup parts of the egg cartons into three-dimensional flower shapes with three, four, five or more petals.
 Cut a wreath shape from rigid cardboard or foamcore board.
 Use hot glue to attach the base layer of flat leaves to the wreath shape, and then build up the scene with the three-dimensional flower shapes.

-Attach the decorations with hot glue gun and voila you have a wreath that oozes homey charm.
-A very merry Christmas to you!
+To re-create this cute idea, you'll need a quick trip to the craft store.
+Attach your new decorations with a hot glue gun and voila you have a wreath that oozes homey charm.

 Once you’re happy with the visual balance of your wreath, attach a red ribbon to the top and hang it from your front door.
 Welcome, dear Santa – come on in!